Yusef-Adel/Londoners-Edge-Functions/get-reservations/README.md

 - `$lt` - Less than
 - `$between` - Between two values (requires `from` and `to` instead of `value`)

+## Reservation Types

+All reservations automatically include a `type` field that categorizes them based on current date:

+- **previous**: Reservations where checkout date is in the past
+- **current**: Reservations where current date is between checkin and checkout
+- **upcoming**: Reservations where checkin date is in the future

+The response also includes a summary object with counts for each type.

 ### Date Range Filter Example

 For date ranges using `$between`: